A light-hearted look at Ladas in the Caucasus, their history and how they played a part in my teenage years

 Of course, for the parents who invariably had to stump up the cash for their son’s first motor car, the price tag attached to the Lada made it an appealing proposition (they were very cheap).
 Luckily my parents didn’t latch on to this.
 My first car, kindly donated from the Bank of Mum and Dad, was a Citroen Dyane.
 No Ford Capri, that’s for sure, but at least it wasn’t a Lada.
 I had mates who were in a state of despair and having one sleepless night followed by another because their parents were considering a ‘reliable and economical’ Lada for their son’s first driving experience.
 I am grateful to my parents for many things, but none so much as the fact that they never inflicted a Lada on me.

-For a modern take on the above, think Simon’s yellow car in the British television show, The Inbetweeners, and watch the following 2-minute YouTube link.
+For a modern take on the above, think Simon’s yellow car in the British television show, The Inbetweeners, and watch the following tribute to the Yellow Peril on YouTube.
 Granted it’s a Fiat and not a Lada, but the essence is the same.
 It’s very funny and if you are of a certain age, British and male, you will certainly identify.

 Of course, all the above is slightly tongue in cheek and the ramblings of a once-18-year-old who was paranoid at the thought of potentially losing the little bit of street credibility he thought he had (*).